 For a token worth 20 sek you get the possibility to fly our Knatte simulator.
 The token can be purchased from the reception.
 Put the token in the coin slot and take it away.
 During the 5 minutes, that you get to fly, you can try to land or find the big Smurf air balloon, that is located above the airfield.
 Intended for our youngest visitors.

 Ängelholms Flygmuseum has its origin in the F 10 Fighter Wing museum that was established at the initiative of captain Sven Sjöholm.
 During several years he took care of older expired equipment from the Wing , including objects from the time at Bulltofta airfield in Malmö 1940-45.
 At some point the opportunity arose to exhibit the collection in a 60 m2 barrack.
 This original small museum was inaugurated on January 13th 1984.
-However, this soon became too cramped, and the new solution was in 1994 another larger barrack on the parking lot at the Wing staff buildning.
+However, this soon became too cramped, and the new solution was in 1994 another larger barrack on the parking lot at the Wing staff building.

-When the close down of F 10 was initiated in 2002, a febrile activity started in the Comrade Association, and the planning of the current museum took place.
+When the decommissioning of F 10 was initiated in 2002, a febrile activity started in the Comrade Association, and the planning of the current museum took place.
 The former Air Base area, that now was administered by governmental Vasakronan, got the possibility to rent parts of hangar 83, which had been built in 1945, when F10 moved from Malmö Bulltofta to Ängelholm.

 The museum is mainly run on a voluntary basis by a number of 70 members from the F 10 Comrade Association, that today holds approx. 2.000 members.
-The essential contribution to the operating costs come from visitors’ entrance fees.
+The essential contribution to the operating costs comes from visitors’ entrance fees.

 You can also try sitting in a Draken cabin or flying a Draken simulator (please see flight simulators).